towersvault/shinpokered/README.md

   - Sleep and freeze clauses work like they do in Pokemon Stadium
 - Revive items cannot be used in battle on SET style
 - When playing in GBC-mode, move animations are colored based on their type
+- Red & Blue versions use the backsprites from spaceworld 97 so as to be cohesive with the front sprites

 - AI layer 1: discourage exploding effects if faster than a player in fly/dig state
 - AI layer 1: randomly discourage usage of 2-turn moves when confused/paralyzed